6 health concerns every woman should understand

 3. Breast cancer

 Breast cancer is the most common type of cancer in the UK and can affect both men and women.
 However, it’s much more prevalent in women, with one in eight women being diagnosed with breast cancer during their lifetime [3].
-And some women can be at greater risk of developing breast cancer than others.
+Some women can be at greater risk of developing breast cancer than others.

 Risks for developing breast cancer include: